 Fifty Fifty Brewing Company serves up inventive craft brews—pale ales, IPAs, porters, and an imperial stout aged in oak bourbon barrels—plus a hearty array of pub-style burgers, sandwiches, salads, and pizzas.
 Make your après-ski meet-up a progressive party by hitting a few more Truckee hot spots: Truckee Public House, Old Town Tap, and Moody’s Bistro.

 Stay at The Village at Squaw Valley

-You can stay in the centre of The Village at Squaw Valley’s dining and shopping, in a comfy room with easy access to the slopes.
+You can stay in the center of The Village at Squaw Valley’s dining and shopping, in a comfy room with easy access to the slopes.
 Room sizes can accommodate big families and groups if needed, with suites and full kitchens available.
-In nearby Tahoe City, families love Granlibakken: It started as a sledding hill and ski jump in the 1920s, adding a lodge in the 1940s; today the 74-acre resort has a spa, a wide range of rooms and condo-style lodgings, and its historic warming hut.
-A little farther north in Truckee, The Ritz-Carlton Lake Tahoe offers sweeping mountain views, ski-in/ski-out access to Northstar California’s slopes, and a sumptuous 17,000-square-foot spa.
+A little further north in Truckee, The Ritz-Carlton Lake Tahoe offers sweeping mountain views, ski-in/ski-out access to Northstar California’s slopes, and a sumptuous 1580-square-metre spa.
 Diners can watch the culinary magic happen in the open kitchen of Manzanita or sip a cocktail from the frozen ice rail in its earthy, dark-wood bar.
 In summer, take advantage of Northstar’s mountain-bike park and nearby championship golf courses.